AVEVA/AVEVA-Samples-CloudOperations/basic_samples/Authentication/AuthorizationCodeFlow/JavaScript/README.md

 ### Prerequisites

 - Register an AuthorizationCode client in OCS and ensure that the registered client in OCS contains `http://localhost:5004/callback.html`, and `http://localhost:5004/silent-refresh.html` in the list of RedirectUris.
+- Configure the sample using the file [config.placeholder.js](src\config.placeholder.js).
+Before editing, rename this file to `config.js`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-- Replace the placeholders in the [config](src/config.js) file with your TenantID and ClientID obtained from registration.
+- Replace the placeholders in the `config.js` file with your TenantID and ClientID obtained from registration.

 You can learn more about the config options [here](https://github.com/IdentityModel/oidc-client-js/wiki#other-optional-settings).